nitroshare/nitroshare-desktop/README.md

         qmake
         nmake

-5. The NitroShare binary will be in the `out` directory and can be run with:
+5. The NitroShare binary will be in the `out\install` directory and can be run with:

-        out\nitroshare.exe
+        out\install\nitroshare.exe

+6. To create a Windows EXE installer, run the following command:

+        nmake exe

 > **Important:** By default, Visual C++ 2013 will build a binary that will not run on Windows XP.
 To avoid this behavior, ensure that the following environment variables are set before running `nmake`:
 >